ariebovenberg/snug/docs/tutorial.rst

 Let's exapand our wrapper with issues.
 We could create a new query, alongside ``repo``, but since issues are linked to a single repo it makes sence to nest them.
-We can do this by using ``Query`` subclassing.
+We can do this by using :class:`~snug.query.Query` subclassing.

 .. literalinclude:: ../tutorial/nested_queries.py
    :linenos: